Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

-Given a non-nesting rook placement $\rho$ on $\lambda/\mu$, we associate to it the set $R(\rho) \cup C(\rho)$ where $R(\rho)$ is the set of row indices occupied by $\rho$ and $C(\rho)$ is the set of column indices that are not occupied by $\rho.$ First note that for each non-nesting rook placement $\rho$, we have that $|R(\rho) \cup C(\rho)| = c$, the number of columns of the shape.
-We gather these sets into a single collection :
+Given a non-nesting rook placement $\rho$ on $\lambda/\mu$, we associate to it the set $R(\rho) \cup C(\rho)$ where $R(\rho)$ is the set of row indices that are not occupied by $\rho$ and $C(\rho)$ is the set of column indices that are occupied by $\rho.$ Note that for each non-nesting rook placement $\rho$, we have that $|R(\rho) \cup C(\rho)| = r$, the number of rows of the shape.
+We gather these sets into a single collection: